 Make sure your team has the proper training in the latest digital sales and marketing tools and practices.

 IMPACT+ offers a library of in-depth courses for beginner through expert-level digital marketers.
 You can also hire a team to coach your employees.
-Whatever it takes to get them up to speed as fast as possible is what you need to do.
+Whatever it takes to get them up to speed as fast as possible is what you need to do to get real results from your content marketing efforts.

 Lots of different digital marketing and sales agencies can help train your team.
 Some do the work for you, and others, like IMPACT, make it their mission to teach your staff everything they need to know, so you eventually don’t need the agency anymore.